 - Common areas like elevators, indoor and outdoor common areas, hallways, and stairwells

 - Utilities like plumbing, electricity, air conditioning/heating, and sanitation

 Landlords must also maintain extermination services and test for environmental hazards like asbestos and radon on their property.
 If environmental hazards are known or found through testing, the landlord must eliminate them under the safety standards for their property.

 John Foy & Associates would love to give you a FREE, no-risk consultation to discuss the details of your case and how we can help.
-Call us today at (404) 400-4000 or contact us online to get started with your FREE consultation.
+Call us today at (404) 400-4000 or contact us online to get started.

 Safety Standards Property Owners Must Have in Place